 Road closures

-During blizzards, strong winds and bad weather, mountain passes, bridges and exposed roads might be closed with a barrier or a red light.
-It might be life threatening to bypass the barrier, even if the weather may not look too bad.
+During blizzards, strong winds and poor weather, mountain passes, bridges and exposed roads might be closed with a barrier or a red stop light.
+Bypassing the barrier may lead to a fatal accident, even if the weather may not look too bad.

 Mountain passes